aalquist/cli-query/README.md

   --get GET             get template details
   --type TYPE           the templates by filter type --filterfile FILTERFILE
-                        define your own template.
-Intended to be used with one of the arg list flags --args-use-stdin      use stdin as alternative to arg-list param --arg-list ARG_LIST [ARG_LIST ...]
+                        use your own template from your file system --args-use-stdin      use your own template from STDIN --arg-list ARG_LIST [ARG_LIST ...]
                         additional args for a JSONPath condition:
                         #JSONPATHCRITERIA.somekey#